mmomtchev/velitherm/README.md

 My local weather information provider tells me that the mean sea level pressure of the day at my location is 1017 hPa.
 How can I improve the accuracy of my height estimate?
 And if I know that the temperature at the ground is 23°C?
 How can I get an even better estimate?

+What should I do if I don't have any idea about today's pressure and temperature of the air near the ground?
+How can I be sure to stay below FL115?

 Solution:

 ```ts